Cook County Board of Commissioners 16th district

 Cook County Board of Commissioners 16th district is a single-member electoral district for the Cook County Board of Commissioners.
 It is currently represented by Frank Aguilar, a Democrat.

 History

-The district was established in 1994, when the board transitioned from holding elections in individual districts, as opposed to the previous practice of having two multi-member districts districts: one for ten members from the city of Chicago and another for seven members from suburban Cook County.
+The district was established in 1994, when the board transitioned from holding elections in individual districts, as opposed to the previous practice of having two multi-member districts: one for ten members from the city of Chicago and another for seven members from suburban Cook County.

 Geography

 1994 boundaries

 When the district was first established, it covered part of the western suburbs of Cook County and a small portion of Chicago.

 The district was bizarrely shaped.
 It stretched from Wheeling Township (about ten miles north of O'Hare International Airport) to the county line with Will County, the two points being 42 miles apart.
 For much of its length, the district was only one-mile wide.
 At some points it was narrower.
 The small portion of Chicago in the district contained O'Hare International Airport.